1F

 Your first year is designed to build a strong foundation for your future career or continued education.
 The curriculum includes:

-History of Art I: This course provides a vital historical and theoretical context for your design studies.
+Survey of Art History I: This course provides a vital historical and theoretical context for your design studies.

 General Education Requirements: We'll guide you through the necessary general education courses to support your future goals, whether that's launching your career or pursuing a graduate degree.